Cap-Gap Extension

 Request Procedure for the Cap-Gap Extension

 The Cap-Gap Extension is generally updated automatically in SEVIS but the ISSS office does not print the new Form I-20 for students unless it is specifically requested.
-To request a new Form I-20 reflecting the cap-gap extension, please complete and submit the Cap-Gap Extension I-20 Request Form.
+To request a new Form I-20 reflecting the cap-gap extension, please complete and submit the Cap-Gap Extension I-20 Request Form in Limited Services in the ISSS Portal.

 If the cap-gap extension is not automatically updated in SEVIS, the ISSS office will have to request a correction to the student’s SEVIS Record.
 This process can take 2-3 weeks to be approved by the Student and Exchange Visitor Program (SEVP).
 After the correction is approved in SEVIS, ISSS will issue a new Form I-20 to the student.